Manuel Antonio National Park: Features of the park

-Known for its climate and scenery, the park is visited by many local and foreign tourists.
-The park is currently developing adequate infrastructure to support visitors, with emphasis on harmony with nature to reduce visual impact and follow strict environmental protection.
+Known for its climate and scenery, the park attracts many local and international tourists.
+The park is currently developing adequate infrastructure to support visitors, with an emphasis on harmony with nature to reduce visual impact and to follow strict environmental protection standards.
 Some buildings have been designed by the bioclimatic architects Ibo Bonilla and Rafael Víquez, including the Visitor Centre and the Casa de Guarda Parques.
 The park is also crossed by a network of trails equipped with universal accessibility facilities, rest areas, and scenic overlooks.

 The trails are adapted for people in wheelchairs.